long2ice/meilisync/README.md

 - `full`: whether to do a full sync, default is `false`.
 - `fields`: the fields to sync, if not set, it will sync all fields.
 The key is table field name, the value is the MeiliSearch field name, if not set, it will use the table field name.
-- `plugins`: the table level plugins.
+- `plugins`: the table level plugins, optional.

 ### sentry (optional)